Dara E. Purvis

 B.A., University of Southern California

-Professor Dara E. Purvis is a scholar of family law, contracts, feminist legal theory, and sexuality and the law.
-She is particularly interested in the intersection between gender stereotypes and the law.
+Professor Dara E. Purvis is a scholar of family law, feminist legal theory, masculinities, and sexuality, gender identity, and the law.
 Her work examines gendered impacts of the law and proposes neutralizing reforms, most recently in the context of how the law defines parenthood.
+She has been published in, among others, the California Law Review, Wake Forest Law Review, Florida State Law Review, Michigan State Law Review, Case Western Law Review, the Yale Journal of Law and Feminism, Cambridge University Press, and The New York Times.